Arsenal Don’t Need Ozil? Alright then mate

 As you can see from the table above, most teams finish roughly where their combined defensive record, chances created record and conversion rate average out.
-Some teams under perform like Sunderland (who could clearly benefit from a little more creativity in the middle of the park) and some teams overachieve like West Ham and Everton (who could do with some more clinical finishing).
+Some teams under performed like Sunderland (who could clearly benefit from a little more creativity in the middle of the park) and some teams overachieved like West Ham and Everton (who could do with some more clinical finishing).

 United won a title with only the 5th best defence because their attack was significantly better than everyone else’s.
 Arsenal have a good defence, an ever improving midfield and players all over the pitch who can score goals and share the load.